AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Generate_test_cases.md

 ---
 group: Massive Simulation
-short: Generate test cases
+short: 2.
+Generate test cases
 order: 20
 ---

-# How to generate known and unknown test cases
+# Generate known and unknown test cases

 For Massive Simulation applications you will need a list of scenarios to test and validate your systems in known and unknown situations.
 Thanks to SCANeR studio you can prepare template scenarios with parameters, criteria for success, failures and so on.